 7. CTRL supports AU faculty who redesign a course to include an OER.

-Support includes technical and instructional design help as well as a stipend of $500-$1,000.
+Support includes technical and teaching and learning support as well as a stipend of $500-$1,000.
 The application period for stipends opens in early Spring.
 Since the launch of the pilot program in 2015, 11 courses have been redesigned to use OER and save students approximately $130,000 in new textbook costs.
 To get involved with this project, please contact Lindsay Murphy (email@example.com or x 3693).

 8. Examples of OER materials are available online.